RTMP vs RTSP: Key Differences and Use Cases

 Reliable Connection

-Because it uses TCP, RTMP makes sure that users have a stable connection between the server and the viewers, which can greatly reduce the chances of interruption.
+Because it uses TCP, RTMP ensures that users have a stable connection between the server and viewers, which can greatly reduce the chances of interruption.
 This reliability can be very handy in delivering live broadcasts, where disconnections can lead to a poor viewer experience.
-Plus, RTMP can also recover from minor network issues without dropping the steam.
+Plus, RTMP can also recover from minor network issues without dropping the stream.

 Wide Adoption

-Another standout feature of RTMP is that it can be used with various bitrates and resolutions, meaning it allows the users to deliver HD video and audio without interruption.
-This means individuals who are watching are able to receive the best possible quality based on their internet connection.
+Another standout feature of RTMP is that it can be used with various bitrates and resolutions, allowing users to deliver HD video and audio without interruption.
+This means that individuals watching can receive the best possible quality based on their internet connection.

 Flash Dependency